EnMasseProject/enmasse/README.md

 ## Components

 EnMasse is made of different components needed for the deployment and for handling the messaging infrastructure based on a Qpid Dispatch Router network and Apache ActiveMQ broker(s).
+Other broker implementations such as Apache Kafka may also be used.

 * [address-controller](https://github.com/EnMasseProject/admin#address-controller): Controls multiple instances (tenants) and per-instance address space
 * [ragent](https://github.com/EnMasseProject/ragent): Controls the router network configuration